maxmunzel/strichliste/README.md

   -h, --help            show this help message and exit -d, --debug           enables Flasks debugger (don't ever set in
                         production!)
-  -t, --testing         set, if you want to execute strichliste in unit
+  -t, --testing         set, if you want to execute initialises in unit
                         testing mode
-  --reset               if set, clears any records and initializes the
+  --reset               if set, clears any records and initialises the
                         database with default values.
   -p PORT, --port PORT
   --host HOST